Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Conclusions

 \section{Conclusions}

-We devise a training recipe for heterogeneously quantized neural networks where bit-widths are trained alongside model parameters and precision can be more flexibly allocated where needed.
-We enhance our training recipe with a novel gradient scaling technique to account for discretization due to quantization in the backward pass .
-Combined with careful penalty scheduling and alternating parameters updates as well as more fine-grained quantization we achieve a new state-of-the-art pareto optimal frontier of model size (including weights and activations) against performance (evaluation error) on the ImageNet dataset.
-Our method especially enables, to the best of our knowledge, best in class multi-bit neural networks which are smaller than 4.3 MB.
-Additionally we analyzed the bit allocation of the EfficientNet-Lite0 and MobileNetV2 architecture pointing out critical paths for activations and high bit-width requirements for weights in early layers of DNNs.
+We introduce a recipe for quantization-aware training for heterogeneously quantized neural networks where bit-widths are trained alongside model parameters.
+We employ a novel gradient scaling function to account for discretization due to quantization in the backward pass.
+Combined with careful scheduling in penalizing the accuracy loss and model size allows us to achieve exceed state-of-the-art model quantization.
+Models quantized by our technique occupy the Pareto optimal frontier of model size (including weights and activations) against performance (evaluation error) on the ImageNet dataset.
+To the best of our knowldege, our methods delivers best in class multi-bit neural networks with total memory footprint below 4.3~MB.
+Extensive evaluation and sensitivty analysis verifies our quantization performance.